oanda/apidocs/v1/stream.md

 ## Streaming

-As part of our Open API offering, we provide real time data streaming connections for customers that require an alternative to the OANDA REST API.
+As part of our OANDA API offering, we provide real time data streaming connections for customers that require an alternative to the OANDA REST API.

 The streaming API adheres to the chunked transfer encoding data transfer mechanism of HTTP 1.1.
 All streaming connections are authenticated.